 In August 2024 we created an online survey, which was sent to over 25,000 older Londoners who have signed up to receive email updates from Age UK London.
-We also worked with partner organisations to help ensure that the survey reached a wider audience of older Londoners.
-Survey responses were gathered over three months until the end of October 2024.
 Our email list is primarily made up of older Londoners interested in campaigns.
 The majority are aged from 50 to 90+ and come from all 33 local authority areas in London.